How Matching & Restoration Works

 Daily monitoring and documentation

-Our technicians return daily to take moisture readings at every monitoring point.
-We log every reading, adjust equipment as needed, and maintain records that prove to your insurance adjuster that drying was performed to IICRC S500 standard.
+Pro technicians return daily to take moisture readings at every monitoring point.
+Every reading is logged, equipment is adjusted as needed, and records are maintained that prove to your insurance adjuster that drying was performed to IICRC S500 standard.

 Controlled material removal

-When drying data indicates that materials cannot be effectively dried in place (typically wet drywall, saturated insulation, or buckled flooring), we remove them precisely — only what's necessary, documented with photos before and after.
+When drying data indicates that materials cannot be effectively dried in place (typically wet drywall, saturated insulation, or buckled flooring), your pro removes them precisely — only what's necessary, documented with photos before and after.

 Insurance Coordination